-I noticed it contained a segment on domestic violence policies and wondered whether a “grass roots” equivalent here in Australia might be one way of dealing with our shocking statistic of one woman murdered every week.
+I noticed it contained a segment on domestic violence policies as mentioned by the attorney for domestic violence charges and wondered whether a “grass roots” equivalent here in Australia might be one way of dealing with our shocking statistic of one woman murdered every week.

 And maybe pharmacy could be involved because of its “friendly face”.